 Prospective students must audition on their primary instrument before an audition committee on one of the annual audition dates.

 Auditions and Advising

 1. Apply to Wayne State at www.admissions.wayne.edu

-2. required prior to the Music Department Audition/Interview: A one-page Professional Resume and one-page Career Objectives Statement to Jeremy Peters (email@example.com).
+2. Prior to the Music Department Audition/Interview submit the required one-page Professional Resume and a separate, required, one-page Career Objectives Statement to Jeremy Peters (email@example.com).
 These materials are required, in addition to a successful WSU Music Department Audition, for entrance into the Music Business degree program.
 In your Career Objectives Statement, you must answer the following questions:

 3. Submit an Audition Form to the Department of Music at least three weeks prior to the date of your choice.
 Auditions take place each November (for January admission), February, March, and May (for September admission).
 Students will audition on their primary instrument before an audition committee.
 On audition day, prospective students will take a Music Theory Placement Exam (15-20 minutes), which indicates the level of theory class appropriate for the first semester of study.

 4. Once accepted, meet with the Academic Advisor for Music, for advising by scheduling an appointment using https://stars.wayne.edu/.
 For all advising meetings you should bring copies of your transcripts, current class schedule if not available on your transcripts.
 When accepted to Wayne State you'll be assigned a WSU Academica account where you can access and print this information.